mirhashf/test_migration/emre/mutations/README.md

 3. /api/test - Health check

-**Note:** API is open to the whole world so AJAX calls from an HTML5 compliant browser can call this API.
+**Note:** This API is open to for cross-origin resource sharing (CORS) so AJAX calls from an HTML5 compliant browser can call this API.